EncodePanda/ch-otp/README.md

 ./run-master.sh [--host HOST] [--port PORT] [--sendFor SEND_FOR] [--waitFor WAIT_FOR]
 ```

 Run this on a single node.
+Please not that `waitFor` should be reasonably big so that during grace period a worker can properly handle all waiting messages in the queue.

 Once the master nodes terminates, worker nodes will also terminate printing the final result on the console.